cryptrunner49/tulipscript/README.md

 # TulipScript

-TulipScript is a lightweight, expressive scripting language designed for simplicity and flexibility.
-With support for Unicode and emoji identifiers, native functions, and modern programming constructs, TulipScript is perfect for quick scripts, educational purposes, or experimenting with creative coding.
+TulipScript is a lightweight, expressive, JavaScript-inspired scripting language designed for simplicity and flexibility.
+Drawing from JavaScript’s familiar syntax, it adds unique features like Unicode and emoji identifiers, native functions, and modern programming constructs.
+TulipScript is perfect for quick scripts, educational purposes, or experimenting with creative coding.
 Whether you're shuffling arrays, writing to files, or defining structs with cat emojis (🐱), TulipScript makes programming fun and accessible.

 ---

 ## Features

 - **Unicode & Emoji Support**: Use `π`, `挨拶`, or `🔢` as variable names.
-- **Simple Syntax**: Easy-to-learn constructs like `let`, `const`, `function`, `if`, and `for`.
+- **JavaScript-Inspired Syntax**: Easy-to-learn constructs like `let`, `const`, `function`, `if`, and `for`.
 - **Native Functions**: Built-ins like `clock()`, `shuffle()`, and `random_between()`.
 - **Structs & Closures**: Define custom types and leverage functional programming.
 - **File I/O**: Read and write files with `read_file()` and `write_file()`.